TakeUpTech/Projects/README.md

 - Platform : PC

 **Description :** \
-It's as part of a school project (in duo) of 2nd year of engineering school that we started programming the horror and action game Dead by Daylight in a text version.
-The game uses same "gameplay" of Dead by Daylight.
+It's as part of a school project (in duo) of 2nd year of engineering school that we started programming an horror, action and survival game in a text version in the terminal.
 The goal is to repair 3 generators to escape the place and a killer who is looking for you.

 <p align="center">
   <img width="768" alt="ahome" src="https://user-images.githubusercontent.com/73184884/150544490-17ebb2a0-fb50-4a20-98ce-309ff6736886.png"/>